stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 Install R and Rstudio
 ============================

 R is the way and the light.
 It is a complete statistics analysis language supported by a universe of active statisticians and developers.
-Rstudio is a graphical integrated development environment for the R lanuage.
+Rstudio is a graphical integrated development environment for the R language.

 ## Install R and Rstudio on OS X Mavericks: